 crond, it is easy to automate security sweeps for sticky files; simply create a file named

 with the information shown in the MouseOover below:

 Once you have created this script, save it and make an executable by issuing the following:

 chmod 0700 /etc/cron.daily/stickyCheck.

 This script displays all sticky files whose contents or attributes have been modified within 48 hours.
-The results of this script will be
+The results of this script will be mailed to

 root every night.